 6 As an applicant, do I have to go through an intermediary to bring the case to court (e.g. a lawyer, central or local authority, etc.)?
 If not, which procedures apply?

-As a rule, it is not necessary to appoint a lawyer for child maintenance proceedings, except at the appeal stage.
-Adult or emancipated applicants (e.g. the child's guardian) may appear on their own in court when the proceedings are being heard at first instance.
-However, a lawyer must be appointed for the child when the interests of the child conflict with those of his or her parents, the legal representative or the person who has de facto custody, and also when a child who is sufficiently mature requests the court to appoint one.
+As a general rule, it is not necessary to appoint a lawyer for child maintenance proceedings, except at the appeal stage.
+Adult or emancipated applicants (e.g. the child’s guardian) may appear on their own in court when the proceedings are being heard at first instance.
+However, a lawyer must be appointed for the child when the interests of the child conflict with those of their parents, the legal representative or the person who has de facto custody, and also when a child who is sufficiently mature requests the court to appoint one.

 For other maintenance proceedings, the general principles set out below apply.